 We affirm the responsibility gay and lesbian Christians share with their heterosexual brothers and sisters, to live their life in a way that does not bring reproach on the name of Christ.

-Committed, faithful, non-cultic same-sex relationships should not be dishonoured by Christian gossip, disparagement and church condemnation, 1 Peter 4:7–10.
+Committed gay marriages should not be dishonoured by Christian gossip, disparagement, mean-spirited name calling and church condemnation, 1 Peter 4:7–10.

-Gay people should understand that although their conscience may permit committed, faithful, non-cultic same sex relationships, exercising their freedom in Christ can create a serious stumbling block to other Christians who have not yet come to accept the sanctity of same sex relationships, Romans 14:9–18.
+Gay people should understand that while the law of the land and their conscience permit gay marriage, exercising their freedom in Christ may create a serious stumbling block to other Christians who have not yet come to accept the sanctity of same sex relationships, Romans 14:9–18.

-This does not mean gays and lesbians must abstain from committed, faithful, non-cultic intimate partnerships.
+This does not mean gays and lesbians must abstain from gay marriage.
 Rather, it emphasizes the seriousness of our committed relationships and the absolute necessity of modeling Christ in every part of our life.
-This too is the mission of authentic followers of Christ.
+This too is the mission of every authentic follower of Christ.